scottbur1323/CHANCE/proposal.md

 ### What technologies do you plan to use?
 Frontend: React.js (unfamiliar tech) HTML5/CSS3
-Backend: Heroku, Node.js, Express, MongoDB
+Backend: Heroku, Node.js, Express, Knex.js, PostgreSQL